top of page

 Medication Assisted Treatment In Recovery Housing

 Medication-assisted treatment (MAT) is one of many viable recovery tools.
 Research shows MAT with other recovery support services improves engagement and outcomes.
-Individuals who live or want to live in halfway houses, recovery homes, or other residences for individuals in recovery are sometimes excluded because of their participation in Medication Assisted Treatment (MAT) for Opioid Use Disorder.
-Recovery residence operators cannot legally deny admission solely based on an applicant's current use of physician-prescribed medications, however they may decline individuals who use certain medications because the recovery residence does not provide pertinent staff or services.
-In those cases, referrals should be made to alternative facilities when available.
-The Fair Housing Act (FHA) and Americans with Disabilities Act (ADA) applies to residences such as recovery houses because they fall under the FHA’s definition of “dwelling.”
-Individuals in MAT are protected by the FHA & ADA.
+Individuals who live or want to live in halfway houses, recovery homes, or other residences for individuals in recovery are sometimes excluded because of their participation in medication-assisted treatment (MAT) for Opioid Use Disorder.
+Recovery residence operators cannot legally deny admission solely based on an applicant's current use of physician-prescribed medications unless there’s a legally recognized exception, In those cases, referrals should be made to alternative facilities when available.
+The Fair Housing Act (FHA) and Americans with Disabilities Act (ADA) apply to residences such as recovery houses because they fall under the FHA’s definition of “dwelling.”
+Individuals in MAT are protected by the FHA & and ADA.

 RECOVERY RESIDENCE SUGGESTED PRACTICES MEDICATION ASSISTED THERAPY